 What to do in Slovenia – 40 Ideas!

 1) Wine-tasting in Vipava Valley.
 Seriously, the wine in Slovenia is incredible.
 Unfortunately it’s not produced on a large enough scale to export to any large extent, so it’s hard to find outside of Slovenia.
-But if you ever get the chance to try Slovenian wine, jump at it.
+Book your wine-tasting tour in Vipava Valley – HERE .
+The tour lasts 5hrs & includes local pick up as well as LOTS of wine.

 2) Have a meal at Zemono.
 This is Slovenia’s most famed restaurant.
 Eating here is unlike any other.
 It is almost otherworldly.
 If you’re a foodie then this should be high on your list of things to do in Slovenia!